Dadu River (Taiwan): Names

 The Dadu River is named after a former port near its mouth, now the Dadu District of Taichung.

 It is also known as the Black River, a calque of its Hokkien name.
 The same name appears in English as the Wu River, the pinyin romanization of its Mandarin pronunciation.
 It received the name from the many black-winged birds that used to live along the river.

 Geography

 It flows through Taichung City, Changhua County, and Nantou County for 119 km.
-It is the 6th-longest river on Taiwan Island and the 4th-largest in terms of drainage area.
+It is the 6th-longest river on Taiwan Island and the 4th-largest in drainage area.